Roman Army during the Pax Romana: Hygiene and Health

 It was essential for the army to maintain the good health and fitness of its soldiers in order to remain effective.
 Roman bases and temporary camps were built in the healthiest locations possible.
 In order to keep the soldiers clean, bath houses were built, and drains and latrines were installed to ensure reasonable standards of hygiene.
 Men sat on wooden seats above stone lavatories; the waste dropped into a drain that was constantly flushed with flowing water.
 Other channels of flowing water were provided for washing the sponges that the Romans used instead of toilet paper.

 In some cases, temporary encampments may have consisted of a substantial tented hospital, typically arranged in a square configuration around a central open area.
 This design was largely retained in the permanent structures of subsequent fortifications.
 Notwithstanding the absence of a large-scale campaign, it appears that the base hospitals were frequently occupied.
 A variety of medical professionals were present to provide support to the legions.
-The most significant of these was the physician (medicus), at least some of whom appear to have been regarded as ranking with centurions (medicus ordinarius).
-A significant proportion of these individuals appear to have hailed from the Hellenistic provinces, with some demonstrating a high degree of proficiency.
+The most relevant of these was the physician (medicus), at least some of whom appear to have been regarded as ranking with centurions (medicus ordinarius).
+A great proportion of these individuals appear to have hailed from the Hellenistic provinces, with some demonstrating a high degree of proficiency.

 In addition to the medici, a variety of personnel were present, among them the optio valetudinari, who appears to have been responsible for the administration of the hospital.
 Individuals designated as "capsarii" – deriving their appellation from the term "casa," signifying a round first-aid/bandage container – administered a more rudimentary form of treatment in comparison to the senior medical personnel.